A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Related work

 \subsection{Openness vs. Open Source in AI}

 The proliferation of open models has generated much debate about definitions, as terms like ``open'' and ``open source'' are used inconsistently to describe AI models and \textit{``systems that offer minimal transparency or reusability…alongside those that offer maximal transparency, reusability, and extensibility''}~\cite{widder_open_2023}.
-In addition, the community wrestles with ``open-washing,'' where developers market models that are released under restrictive licenses as ``open source,'' which contributes to further confusion~\cite{liesenfeld_rethinking_2024,white_model_2024}.
+In addition, the community wrestles with ``open-washing,'' where developers market models released under restrictive licenses as ``open source,'' which further confuses matters~\cite {liesenfeld_rethinking_2024,white_model_2024}.
 Several frameworks have been developed to clarify openness in AI.

 In terms of AI systems, the Open Source Initiative released the Open Source AI Definition version 1.0, which requires that an AI system and its constituent parts---i.e., model weights, code, and training data or sufficiently detailed information of it---are released under open source licenses for it to qualify as ``open source AI''~\cite{osi_open_2024}.
 Taking a different approach, Irene Solaiman proposes that the openness of generative AI systems can be plotted along a six-tiered gradient, from fully open to fully closed, involving distinct release methods and cost-benefit considerations~\cite{solaiman_gradient_2023}.
 Similarly, Basdevant et al. propose that openness should be understood across the stack of AI systems, spanning infrastructure, model components, and product/UX ~\cite{basdevant_towards_2024}.
 Meanwhile, the Digital Public Goods Alliance's definition of open source AI adds requirements on documented evidence of platform and technology neutrality, as well as ethical use cases~\cite{dpga2024core}.